Written by: Greg Ellifritz

 4) Shooters will create evidence detailing future plans.
 Investigators seized seven journals written by the shooter.
 Investigators wouldn’t have seized them unless they had relevance to the case.
 They likely contained his plans for the massacre.
 Be alert for such evidence.
 Don’t discount it or trivialize it if found.
 Report it to school authorities or police.

 5) All of the shooting happened in a five-minute period.
-These things happen quickly!
+These things happen quickly.
 What is the response time for your local police department?
-In an urban area that is well staffed, it is likely to be 4-6 minutes before an officer will be on scene.
+In an urban area that is well staffed, it is likely to be four to six minutes before an officer will be on scene.
 You cannot expect the police to protect you.
 Statistically, the attack will be ending as police arrive.
 You are on your own!

 Those are the take-home learning points from the news today.
 I will continue to monitor the story and release more news and tactical analysis when additional information is released.